 Angela noted that she does not have clear direction on what will happen if Ecology does not adopt the plan, but pointed Committee members to the track that would happen if the Committee does not approve the plan – Ecology would finish writing the plan, the Salmon Recovery Funding Board would review, and any further action, including rule-making, would be done at the discretion of the Director of Ecology.

-Ecology noted that that after an approved plan is submitted to Ecology, there will not be another opportunity for the Committee to make changes.
+Ecology noted that after an approved plan is submitted to Ecology, there will not be another opportunity for the Committee to make changes.

 WDFW asked when entities should submit their signing statements, if they intend to do so.